 (6) For the purposes of section 29 and of this section —

-“directory” includes any publication of a similar nature to a directory but does not include a newspaper published in good faith as a newspaper at regular intervals or a publication published, or to be published, by or under the authority of the Australian Telecommunications Commission; and
+directory includes any publication of a similar nature to a directory but does not include a newspaper published in good faith as a newspaper at regular intervals or a publication published, or to be published, by or under the authority of the Australian Telecommunications Commission; and

-“making”, in relation to an entry in a directory, means including, or arranging for the inclusion of, the entry.
+making, in relation to an entry in a directory, means including, or arranging for the inclusion of, the entry.

 31. Liability of recipient of unsolicited goods (TPA s.
 65)